soz-live/soz-live.github.io/_posts/2025-07-09-String-Theory.md

 author: Tim_M
 ---

-We live in a world where we interact through strings, via languages, whether they be human, written or spoken, or computer or mathematical.
+We live in a world where we interact through strings, via languages, whether they be human, written, spoken, computer or mathematical.

 ## Strings